English IV

 Teaching Methodologies

-Inglês IV (925) utilizes a systematic and cumulative teaching approach that develops English language skills at the upper-intermediate level (CEFR level B2).
-The program is tailored to the needs of public relations and communications students, and focuses on relevant genres while exploring respective vocabulary and structures.
+Inglês IV utilizes a systematic and cumulative teaching approach that develops English language skills at the upper-intermediate level (CEFR B2+).
+The program focuses on relevant genres while exploring respective vocabulary and structures.
 Practice in the four skills (reading, writing, listening, speaking) is complemented by revision and consolidation of grammar and syntax.

 Bibliography